KnowledgePending/Lispy-Twitter-Bot/README.md

 The full project contains a UI along with a REST API that can recieve and store the tweets in a MongoDB database.
 This is located elsewhere.

-Simply fill in the config variables and set the target

 If you are interested in this idea, I would recommend that you check out the [BBC Micro 🦉 bot](https://twitter.com/bbcmicrobot) by [Dominic Pajak](https://github.com/8bitkick) which is similar in concept and built upon the BBC Micro Emulator created by [Matt Godbolt](https://github.com/mattgodbolt).
 It executes code written in BBC Basic and even provides GIF animations of the output.